The Philosophy of Individual Valuism

 The deepest trap of religion is convincing people to allow their thoughts to be based in a “higher” reality.
 Once someone is in this trap, he is able to rationalize any mistake, inconsistency, or contradiction.
 He is not worried about logic, causality, or physical evidence.
 The foundation of his knowledge of reality is “above” such things!
 But where does a person obtain this knowledge of higher powers, anyway?
 Someone tells him that it is true?
 He “feels” that it is true?
 He has some ancient stories proclaiming it is true?
 Are those good reasons or are they the same reasons everyone from every religion in history would give?
 These are examples of how people everywhere accept the supernatural without reason, and it only results in them losing touch with truth and becoming attached to fiction.

-Again, religion is the same problem as culture, but it goes a step further—and is much more dangerous—because it appears to be supported by a greater and unsurpassable power.
+Again, religion is the same problem as culture, but it goes a step further in that it appears to be supported by a greater and unsurpassable power.
 When people are considering their values, culture offers what others have defined to be desirable and religion offers something to be taken as unquestionably desirable.
 When people are looking for meaning and support in life, culture offers validation, purpose, comfort, and camaraderie through the approval of others and religion offers the same through the approval of supernatural forces.
 People that conform to or deviate from cultural norms receive secular praise or sanctions.
 People that conform to or deviate from religious requirements (supposedly) get blessings or punishments that go beyond the grave.

 Some would like to argue that even if religions were baseless, they are justified by various benefits such as spiritual support in times of need, rules of living that help society, and friendship among believers.
 All of these advantages are superficial at best.
 If a religion is not actually real (meaning its premise about the existence of a supernatural force is false), then any spiritual comfort it provides is caused by nothing outside the believer’s own mind.
 Mislabeling internal strength as external strength is not beneficial.
 Further, if a religion is not actually real, the morality based on it is not necessarily reasonable to live by and it creates an unnecessary identity barrier among people.